deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard-next.md

 }
 ```

 >NOTE: Here `crizcraig/forward-agent` is the default docker image for the forward-agent bot.
-Later on, when you modify your bot, you will replace the docker tag with a repo you have push access to.
+Later on, when you modify your bot, you will replace this docker tag with a repo you have push access to.

 ## Step 3: Commit and push your bot.json